 It is likely that these exemptions will all involve replacing the existing Class Order exemptions with new ASIC Instruments.

 It is also possible that the requirements of Chapter 7 of the Corporations Act will apply to executive incentive plans.

 Chapter 7 contains a separate (and analogous) disclosure regime for financial products (which are not securities).25 This most frequently applies when a right that is not a share or an option over unissued shares is being offered as part of remuneration, or there is a component of the arrangement that constitutes a derivative under the Corporations Act.
 A derivative is very broadly defined and essentially includes arrangements where, at a future point in time, a party will be obligated to provide consideration that is derived from the value of something else.26 This affects phantom equity or replicator plans since, by their nature, these plans pay employees an amount of consideration that is derived by reference to the value of shares or other securities.

 As noted above, ASIC Class Orders [14/1000] and [14/1001] provide disclosure exemptions for the financial products that are typically available under phantom equity plans and RSU plans.

 Under the Australian Financial Service Licence (AFSL) regime, a series of licensing requirements can apply where a person is taken to carry on a financial services business in Australia.
 Financial services can include providing financial product advice (including advice in respect of securities), dealing in a financial product or providing custodial or depository services.27 Issuers may most commonly attract the application of this regime where:

 - they provide advice or recommendations in respect of an incentive plan;

-- they issue or sell securities or financial products (there are limited exceptions for self-dealing which may apply when issuing securities such as shares or options over unissued shares, but does not apply to financial products, such as RSUs or phantom equity plans); or
+- they issue or sell securities or financial products (there are limited exceptions for self-dealing that may apply when issuing securities such as shares or options over unissued shares, but do not apply to financial products, such as RSUs or phantom equity plans); or

 - the plan structure involves the use of a trust to hold securities or financial products.